Convergence in probability of numerical solutions of a highly non-linear delayed stochastic interest rate model: Introduction

 \section{Introduction}

-Stochastic modelling of interest rates is important for calibrating and valuing financial products such as option contracts.
-There are various stochastic interest rate models proposed by some authors in the existing literature to describe the evolution of interest rates.
-One of the well-known stochastic interest rate models, also known as the CIR model, was proposed by Cox, Ingersoll, and Ross in \cite{CIR}.
-This model is described by the dynamics
+Stochastic modelling of interest rates plays a fundamental role in the calibration and valuation of financial derivatives, particularly option contracts.
+A wide range of stochastic interest rate models has been developed in the literature to describe the evolution of interest rates over time.
+Among the most prominent is the Cox–Ingersoll–Ross (CIR) model, introduced by Cox, Ingersoll, and Ross in \cite{CIR}.
+The CIR model is governed by the stochastic differential equation (SDE)

-Here, $x=(x(t),t\geq0)$ denotes the interest rate with initial value $x(0)=x_0$, $\alpha,\mu,\sigma>0$, and $B=(B(t),t\ge 0)$ is a scalar Brownian motion.
-The CIR model is mean-reverting, and due to its square root diffusion factor, it can also avoid possible negative rates.
+Here $x=(x(t),t\geq0)$ denotes the interest rate with initial value $x(0)=x_0$, $\alpha,\mu,\sigma>0$ and $B=(B(t),t\ge 0)$ is a scalar Brownian motion.
+The CIR model is mean-reverting and due to its square root diffusion factor, it can also avoid possible negative rates.

 We observe in SDE \eqref{cir1} that the volatility term $\sigma$ is assumed constant.
 However, as supported by empirical studies, volatility is not constant but exhibits empirical features widely known as volatility skews and smiles that are prevalent in option markets (see, e.g., \cite{Heston, Gatheral}).
-In order to capture the evolution of volatility skews and smiles, some authors proposed to model volatility as a function of a delay variable.
-For instance, Arriojas et al. in \cite{Arriojas} proposed the delayed Black-Scholes model where both drift and diffusion terms are functions of a delay variable.
+To provide an adequate description of the evolution of volatility skews and smiles, one of the main schools of thought proposed based on empirical findings is to model volatility as a delay variable.
+For instance, Arriojas et al. in \cite{Arriojas} proposed the delay Black-Scholes model where the drift depends on a delay variable and, also, the volatility term is a function of a delay variable.
 This model is described by the dynamics